rbrown146/Gov_Election_Analytics/index.md

 ![](./10_16/hist_Montana_Biden.jpg)

 Assuming that each candidate received the median number of votes indicated by each histogram, Trump would receive 122,000 votes and Biden 426,000.
-That would yield a two-party voteshare of **Trump 22.3%, Biden 77.7%**, making Montana _the most Democratic state_ in the nation in 2020.
+That would yield a two-party voteshare of **Trump 22.3%, Biden 77.7%**, making Montana _the most Democratic state in the nation_ in 2020.
 That seems extremely unrealistic, although I do believe that on a good election night Biden could pick up Montana and Texas.

+Overall I am fascinated by these models, but I definitely think that they could be refined with weights.
+I'm also surprised that in none of these predictions does Arizona vote for Biden.
+I think Biden will win there this election.
+We'll just have to wait until election night to see what actually happens!

 Liked my findings?
 Find my code [here](https://github.com/rbrown146/Gov_Election_Analytics/blob/gh-pages/10_16/)